Unsupervised Behaviour Analysis and Magnification (uBAM) using Deep Learning: EXPERIMENTAL EVALUATION

-We first evaluated the capability of our learned representation (Fig. 1b and Supplementary Fig. 1) to compare postures and behavior sequences across different individuals.
+We first evaluated the capability of our learned representation (Fig. 1b, Extended Data Figure 1 and Supplementary Figure 1) to compare postures and behaviour sequences across different individuals.
 Therefore, we use the posture encoder to measure the similarity between a query frame and frames from videos showing other rats grasping for a sugar pellet.
-Fig. 2a presents the three nearest neighbors and an average over the hundred closest samples.
+Fig. 2a presents the three nearest neighbours and an average over the hundred closest samples.
 Evidently, despite variations in appearance, similar postures are identified (see Supplementary Tab.1 for additional evaluation on the posture representation).
-In Fig. 2b for a query sequence, sub-sequences with similar behavior are extracted from the videos of other rats.
+In Fig. 2b for a query sequence, sub-sequences with similar behaviour are extracted from the videos of other rats.
+In Extended Data Figure 4 we compare our posture representation against a classical projection method.